redbear/Duo/docs/how_it_works.md

 If the Duo is applying the Particle Firmware architecture, then the bootloader works in the following sequence:

-1. If the **`Factory_Reset_SysFlag`** is equal to **`0xAAAA`**, which is set by user application, then it adds the [Factory Reset Mode](#factory-reset-mode) to candidate modes and clears the flag.
+1. If the **`Factory_Reset_SysFlag`** is equal to **`0xAAAA`**, which is set by user application, then it adds the [Factory Reset Mode](#221-factory-reset-mode) to candidate modes and clears the flag.

-2. If the **`BKP_DR_01`** backup register is equal to **`0xEDFA`**, which is set by user application, then it adds the [DFU Mode](#dfu-mode) to candidate modes and clears the register.
+2. If the **`BKP_DR_01`** backup register is equal to **`0xEDFA`**, which is set by user application, then it adds the [DFU Mode](#222-dfu-mode) to candidate modes and clears the register.

-3. If the **`BKP_DR_01`** backup register is equal to **`0x5AFE`**, which is set by user application, then it adds the [Safe Mode](#safe-mode) to candidate modes and clears the flag.
+3. If the **`BKP_DR_01`** backup register is equal to **`0x5AFE`**, which is set by user application, then it adds the [Safe Mode](#223-safe-mode) to candidate modes and clears the flag.

-4. If the SETUP button is pressed, then one of the following situations may occure:
+4. If the SETUP button is pressed, then one of the following situations may happen:

 	- Release the button during 0 ~ 3 seconds (i.e. blinking **magenta**).
 It removes the Factory Reset Mode from candidate modes.
-And if the DFU Mode is not in the candidate modes, then it adds the Safe Mode to candidates modes, otherwise, it removes the Safe Mode from candidate modes.
+And if the DFU Mode is not in the candidate modes, then it adds the [Safe Mode](#223-safe-mode) to candidates modes, otherwise, it removes the Safe Mode from candidate modes.

 	- Release the button during 3 ~ 6 seconds (i.e. blinking **yellow**).
-It removes the Factory Reset Mode and Safe Mode from candidate modes and adds the DFU Mode to candidate modes.
+It removes the Factory Reset Mode and Safe Mode from candidate modes and adds the [DFU Mode](#222-dfu-mode) to candidate modes.

-	*If the factory reset application (FAC) is valid in external flash:*
+	*If the factory reset application (FAC) is valid in external flash, then:*

 	- Release the button during 6 ~ 9 seconds (i.e. blinking **green**).
-It removes the DFU Mode from candidate modes and adds the Factory Reset Mode to candidate modes.
+It removes the DFU Mode from candidate modes and adds the [Factory Reset Mode](#221-factory-reset-mode) to candidate modes.

 	- Release the button during 9 ~ 12 seconds (i.e. blinking **white**).
-It removes the DFU Mode from candidate modes and adds the Deep Factory Reset Mode to candidate modes, which additionaly sets a flag to indicate system firmware to clear Wi-Fi credentials comparing to the Factory Reset Mode.
+It removes the DFU Mode from candidate modes and adds the [Deep Factory Reset Mode](#221-factory-reset-mode) to candidate modes, which additionaly sets a flag to indicate the system firmware to clear stored WiFi credentials, comparing to the Factory Reset Mode.

-	- If you don't release the button after 12 seconds, then it adds the Factory Reset Mode to candidate modes and also sets a flag to indicate system firmware to clear Wi-Fi credentials.
-Then it automatically goes to the next stage.
+	- Release the button after 12 seconds.
+It adds the [Deep Factory Reset Mode](#221-factory-reset-mode) to candidate modes, which additionaly sets a flag to indicate the system firmware to clear stored WiFi credentials, comparing to the Factory Reset Mode.

-	*If the factory reset application (FAC) is NOT valid in external flash:*
+	*If the factory reset application (FAC) is NOT valid in external flash, then:*

 	- Release the button after 3 seconds (i.e. always blinking **yellow**).
-Removes the Factory Reset Mode and Safe Mode from candidate modes.
-Adds the DFU Mode to candidate modes.  <br><br>
+It removes the Factory Reset Mode and Safe Mode from candidate modes and adds the [DFU Mode](#222-dfu-mode) to candidate modes.

+##### <span id="221-factory-reset-mode">2.2.1 Factory Reset Mode</span>

-5. If the Factory Reset Mode is in the candidate modes, then the bootloader copies the factory reset application from external flash to internal flash where the user application locates (rapid blinking **white** or **green**).
-After that, the Duo resets to start from [Startup](#startup).
+The (Deep) Factory Reset Mode has the highest priority among the candidate modes.
+If the (Deep) Factory Reset Mode is in the candidate modes, then the bootloader copies the factory reset application from external flash to internal flash where the user application locates.
+During the Factory Reset Mode, the on-board RGB rapidly blinks **green**.
+During the Deep Factory Reset Mode, the on-board RGB rapidly blinks **while** and the stored WiFi credentials will be wiped out.
+After that, the Duo performs a soft-reset to start from [Startup](#1-startup).

+##### <span id="222-dfu-mode">2.2.2 DFU Mode</span>

-6. Else if the DFU Mode is in candidate modes, then the bootloader stays in DFU Mode for uploading firmware.
-After the DFU Mode exited or you perform a hardware reset, the Duo will start from [Startup](#startup).
+The DFU Mode has the second priority among the candidate modes.
+If the DFU Mode is in candidate modes, then the bootloader stays in the DFU Mode.
+You can use the [dfu-util](dfu-util_installation_guide.md) to upload firmware, with the on-board RGB blinking **yellow**.
+See the dfu-util part of the [Firmware Deployment Guide](firmware_deployment_guide.md).
+After the DFU Mode exits or you perform a hardware reset, the Duo will start from [Startup](#1-startup).

+##### <span id="223-safe-mode">2.2.3 Safe Mode</span>

+If the Safe Mode is in candidate modes, the bootloader acts the same as the [Normal Mode](#224-normal-mode), except that it sets a system flag in the DCT, which indicating the system firmware not to run user application but try to connect to the Particle Cloud.

+#### <span id="224-normal-mode">2.2.4 Normal Mode</span>

-7. Else if the Safe Mode or none of the above modes is in candidate modes, then the bootloader checks if there is OTA downloaded firmware or user application in the OTA region of the external flash.
-If true, the bootloader then updates the internal firmware or user application with the OTA downloaded one (rapid blinking **magenta**).
-If Safe Mode is in candidate modes, the bootloader sets a flag to indicate the system firmware to enter safe mode, i.e. not to run user application.
-Then the bootloader checks if the system firmware is valid, if true, then it jumps to [run system Part 1](#run-system-part-1), otherwise, it stays in DFU Mode for uploading firmware.
-After the DFU Mode exited or you perform a hardware reset, the Duo will begin from [Startup](#startup).
+If none of the Factory Reset Mode, DFU Mode and Safe Mode is in the candidate modes, the bootloader checks if there is available OTA downloaded firmware or user application in the OTA region of the external flash.
+If it is true, the bootloader updates the internal firmware or user application with the OTA downloaded one (rapid blinking **magenta**).
+Then the bootloader checks if the system firmware is valid, if true, then it jumps to [run system Part 1](#3-run-system-part-1), otherwise, it stays in [DFU Mode](#222-dfu-mode) for uploading firmware.

 See: